LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Experiments

 \paragraph{Evaluation:}

-To evaluate the generated programs, we execute each and compare its output against the ground-truth reference for the corresponding question.
+We execute each generated program and compare its output against the ground-truth for the corresponding question.
 For each dataset, we adopt its standard evaluation protocol.
-For KramaBench, we use the official evaluation script provided in its repository.\footnote{Available at: \url{https://github.com/mitdbg/KramaBench}} For DA-Code, we likewise rely on the official evaluation script released by its authors.\footnote{Available at: \url{https://github.com/yiyihum/da-code}} For DS-Bench, we use the original evaluation method, in which an LLM serves as the judge.
-The generated programs output is compared against the reference answer using Gemini-2.5-Pro as the judge LLM, with the evaluation prompt shown in Figure \ref{fig:eval-ds-bench} in Appendix \ref{app:dataset}, producing a binary score.
+For KramaBench, we use the official evaluation script in its repository.\footnote{\url{https://github.com/mitdbg/KramaBench}} For DA-Code, we likewise rely on the official evaluation script by authors.\footnote{\url{https://github.com/yiyihum/da-code}} For DSBench, we use the original evaluation method, in which an LLM serves as the judge.
+The generated programs output is compared against the reference using Gemini-2.5-Pro as the judge LLM, with the evaluation prompt shown in Figure \ref{fig:eval-ds-bench} in Appendix \ref{app:dataset}, producing a binary score.

 \paragraph{Inference Setup:} We set the maximum actions of the main agent to $T = 10$.
 We use nucleus sampling \citep{Holtzman2020The} with a temperature of $0.1$ for more deterministic inference and default value for other hyperparameters.
-Proprietary models are accessed via Vertex AI,\footnote{Available at: \url{https://cloud.google.com/vertex-ai?hl=en}} while open-source models are served by vLLM.\footnote{Available at: \url{https://docs.vllm.ai/en/latest/}} At each step, we cap the number of generated tokens at 8,192.
-We use Gemini-2.5-Pro and -Flash \citep{comanici2025gemini25pushingfrontier}, and Claude-4-Opus \citep{anthropic2025claude4} as the proprietary and Qwen3-Coder\footnote{Available at: \url{https://huggingface.co/Qwen/Qwen3-Coder-30B-A3B-Instruct}} with 30 billion parameters \citep{qwen3technicalreport} as the open-source LLMs.
-Experiments are conducted on 2 NVIDIA A100 (each with 80GB VRAM) GPUs.
+Proprietary models are accessed via Vertex AI, while open-source models are served by vLLM \cite{10.1145/3600006.3613165}.
+At each step, we cap the number of generated tokens at 8,192.
+We use Gemini-2.5-Pro and -Flash \citep{comanici2025gemini25pushingfrontier}, and Claude-4-Opus \citep{anthropic2025claude4} as the proprietary and Qwen3-Coder\footnote{\url{https://huggingface.co/Qwen/Qwen3-Coder-30B-A3B-Instruct}} with 30 billion parameters \citep{qwen3technicalreport} as the open-source LLMs.
+Experiments are conducted on 2 NVIDIA A100 (80GB VRAM) GPUs.

 \paragraph{Baselines:} To evaluate our method against alternative approaches for solving data science problems involving data discovery, we compare it with the following baselines: \begin{itemize}[leftmargin=*] \item \textit{\textbf{DS-GRU:}} We adopt the only existing baseline (to the best of our knowledge) for data discovery in data science problems, which appends all available files directly into the LLM prompt and attempts to solve the problem \citep{lai2025kramabenchbenchmarkaisystems}.
 This baseline uses a self-correction loop that retries when errors occur in generated codes.
 For details, we refer the reader to \citet{lai2025kramabenchbenchmarkaisystems}.